Technical Benchmark & Clinical Oversight | Kantesti AI

 How often is the AI model updated?

 Our model undergoes quarterly retraining incorporating new validated data, updated clinical guidelines, and emerging biomarker research.
-Each update passes the full triple-blind validation protocol before deployment.
-Updates that don't meet our accuracy threshold are rejected.
+Each update is checked against our internal automated benchmark before deployment.
+Updates that don't meet our benchmark threshold are not shipped.

 Can I trust AI interpretation for medical decisions?